pulumi/docs/content/blog/codegen-learnings/index.md

 Our testing strategy combines several approaches:

-1. **Systematic experimentation**: We run extensive "what-if" scenarios against large test datasets to understand how the system behaves under different conditions.
+1. **Systematic experimentation**: We run "what-if" scenarios against various test datasets to understand how the system behaves under different conditions.

 2. **Local evaluation pipeline**: While local testing has its limitations, it helps catch obvious issues early in development.
-We evaluate the performance of the generated code and run it through the typechecker.
+We evaluate the performance of code generator, and run the code through the typechecker.

 3. **Deterministic generation**: We set the LLM temperature to 0 to ensure consistent outputs.
 For code generation, consistency and repeatability matters more than creative variations.